 There are some services that HNE covers in full - you do not have to pay anything.
-For most services, however, you pay a set dollar amount or a percentage.
+For some services, however, you pay a set dollar amount or a percentage.
 A set dollar amount is called a "Copay."
 A percentage is called "Coinsurance."
 Copays and Coinsurance are listed in the Summary of Benefit Chart in Appendix A of this EOC.
 In general, you pay any Copay at the time you receive care.
 What you pay for health care services is called "Cost Sharing."

-Out-of-Pocket Maximum

-The amount of the Out-of-Pocket Maximum is shown in the Summary of Benefit Chart in Appendix A of this EOC.
+If your Plan has Out-of-Pocket Maximums, the amounts of these Out-of-Pocket Maximums are shown in the Summary of Benefit Chart in Appendix A of this EOC.
 This amount is the most you pay for Cost Sharing for Essential Health Benefits during a policy period (usually a year).
 Once you reach this amount your plan pays 100% of the Allowed Amount.
 Not all payments you make are counted towards the Out-of-Pocket Maximum.
 The Out-of-Pocket Maximum does not include, for example:

-- Any part if the premium paid for the policy - Any payment you make for non-covered services - Payments made for benefits which are not Essential Health Benefits (see the definition of Essential Health Benefits in Section 15) - Any payment for drugs obtained through the use of a manufacturer drug coupon program
+- Any part if the premium paid for the policy - Any payment you make for non-covered services - Payments made for benefits which are not Essential Health Benefits (see the definition of Essential Health Benefits in Section 14) - Any payment for drugs obtained through the use of a manufacturer drug coupon program